Richard is a professional writer. When he's not creating, he's actively pursuing his goal of becoming a handsome billionaire.

-Free Chat Sites Where You Can Be Social
+Free Chat Sites Where You Can Talk to Random Strangers

 We use the Internet for a lot of different tasks, but one major reason is to be social.
 The need to interact is a human condition that brings most normal people comfort and satisfaction.
 This is why Facebook is so popular.